sharetribe/just-enough-git/README.md

 git status
 ```

 Congrats!
-You created a branch. `git status` shows you that you are currently in `add-description` branch.
+You created a branch. `git status` shows you that you are currently in the newly created `add-description` branch.

-Let’s make a change to index.html.
-You can see that there’s a paragraph with class description, but the paragraph doesn’t have any content.
-Let’s add a description, so that the result is
+Let's make a change to `index.html`.
+You can see that there's an empty paragraph with class `description`.
+Add a description, so that the result is:

 ```
 <p class=“paragraph”>This is how you branch like a rockstar!</p>
 ```

-Next, use add, commit and push to save and push your changes.
+Next, save the file and use `git add`, `git commit` and `git push` to save and push your changes.

 ```
 git add index.html